 Dates to Know

-COVID vaccine: Starting April 18, everyone 16 and older in Virginia will be eligible to get the vaccine.
+COVID vaccine: Everyone 16 and older in Virginia is now eligible to get the vaccine.
 Pre-register now at https://vaccinate.virginia.gov, or by calling 1-877-829-4682 seven days a week, 8 a.m. – 8 p.m.
 Call-back service in 100+ languages.
 Learn more about where Arlington County is holding vaccine clinics at https://www.arlingtonva.us/covid-19/vaccines/.

 Public Charge rule: The Trump administration’s Public Charge rule limiting some government assistance to certain immigrants and refugees is no longer in effect.
 The Biden administration announced it will not support the rule.
 Short-term and special-purpose cash payments are allowed under the old rule that is now in effect.
 Food and nutrition programs, including SNAP, and housing programs such as public housing and section 8 are allowed.
 Medicaid is dis-allowed only if it is used to pay for long-term care.